SPARTA News

 a means of controlling the flow of work into a CICS region.

-- This can allow a CICS region to have a warm-up process after system
+- This can allow a CICS region to have a warm-up process after system initialization, to help to ensure that the CICS region is ready to receive work.

 - SIT parameter